Forecast issued at 4:45 am EST on Thursday 25 August 2016.

 A ridge extends eastwards through southern Queensland.
 A complex area of low pressure lies over the central Tasman Sea.
 Relatively strong pressure gradient between these two features lies over southern Queensland waters.

-- Southeasterly 15 to 20 knots, reaching up to 25 knots offshore during the morning.
+- Westerly 15 to 20 knots, reaching up to 25 knots offshore during the morning.
 Winds turning southwesterly during the day.